-The gastrointestinal (GI) tract is a finely balanced environment where 300 different strains of bacteria compete for space and nutrients.
+The GI tract is a finely balanced environment where roughly 500 different strains of bacteria compete for space and nutrients.
 When there is a healthy balance (eubiosis), few symptoms exist.
 However, dysbiosis can occur when an overabundance of potentially harmful organisms prevail.
-The natural flora balance can be upset by medications (antibiotics, oral contraceptives, etc.), drinking chlorinated water, or eating too many processed foods.
-Probiotics have been extensively studied for their effect on the GI environment, and are characterized as having broad health benefits including increasing populations of healthy bacteria following microflora imbalance and increasing detoxification of harmful compounds.
+The natural microflora balance can be upset by medications (such as antibiotics, oral contraceptives, etc.), excessive alcohol consumption, or poor dietary intake.

 Because probiotics are live organisms, there are many challenges associated with manufacturing and distributing probiotic supplements.
-For a probiotic to be effective, it must be shelf-stable through the expiration date and precisely delivered to the GI tract where it can have maximum benefit.
-BioShield Technology is an innovative manufacturing process that ensures consistent, reliable results.
-The microorganisms in Ortho Biotic are first protected, sealed, and freeze dried away from moisture, heat, light and oxygen.
-This puts the bacteria into a state of “hibernation,” allowing them to remain dormant until they are exposed to moisture in the GI tract.
-By utilizing advanced encapsulation technology, the probiotic organisms are preserved and then released on target for maximum benefit.
+For a probiotic to be effective, it must be shelf-stable through the expiration date and precisely delivered to the intestinal tract, where it can have maximum benefit.
+BioShield® technology is an innovative manufacturing process developed to ensure consistent and reliable results.
+The microorganisms in Ortho Biotic are protected, sealed and freeze dried away from moisture, heat, light and oxygen.
+This allows the bacteria to remain dormant until they are exposed to moisture in the GI tract.
+By utilizing advanced encapsulation technology, the probiotic organisms are preserved and released on-target for maximum benefit.

-Ortho Biotic is a unique probiotic formula designed to deliver active organisms that have been shown to promote healthy gut flora, protect intestinal integrity and boost immune function.
-Each capsule includes seven proven probiotic strains chosen for their ability to withstand the harsh GI environment and adhere to the intestinal tract.
-Also included is Saccharomyces boulardii, an extensively researched microorganism shown to help restore microflora balance by enhancing “resident” probiotics.
-Ortho Biotic features BioShield Technology, an innovative process that preserves probiotic organisms and releases them on target, in the intestines, for maximum benefits.
+Ortho Biotic is a unique probiotic formula designed to deliver active organisms shown to promote healthy gut microflora, protect intestinal integrity and boost immune function.
+Included in this formula is Saccharomyces boulardii, an extensively researched microorganism shown to help restore microflora balance by enhancing commensal organism function.
+Each Ortho Biotic capsule provides seven proven probiotic strains chosen for their ability to withstand the harsh gastrointestinal (GI) environment and adhere to the intestinal tract to deliver superior results.

 1 capsule per day or as recommended by your health care professional.